 Ever wondered what Olympic diver Tom Daley’s London apartment looks like?
 Well, there’s no need to be killed by curiosity any longer (thanks to an exclusive chat with The Telegraph).
 The sneak peak feature article takes a full-frontal look at the interior design of the home he shares with Oscar-winning screenwriter husband Dustin Lance Black.

 The Union Jack themed apartment is situated in Southwark, London and it used to be 19-century hops warehouse.
-Pravin Muthiah, a partner at Coupdeville Architects, and Chris Brandler, a property developer and founder of the bespoke-furniture company Brandler London, redesigned the apartment.
+Pravin Muthiah, a partner at Coupdeville Architects, and Chris Brandler, a property developer and founder of the bespoke furniture company Brandler London, redesigned the apartment.

 NYCxDesign Award Winners

-Next up is the NYCxDesign awards ceremony which took place in The Museum of Modern Art in New York on Saturday.
+Next up is the NYCxDesign awards ceremony which took place at The Museum of Modern Art in New York on Saturday.
 From boutique hotels to creative offices and architectural pop-ups, the annual awards showcases the very best in design.

 Browse who walked away with a prize this year.

 Black & Milk Designs a Bachelor Pad in London’s Canaletto Tower

 Renowned British interior design studio Black & Milk has redesigned an apartment in the famous Canaletto Tower, which is a luxury residential skyscraper designed by UNStudio on London’s City Road.

 The studio striped the original rectangular island and replaced it with a triangle unit, while also relocating the cooking stations.
 Consequently, the overall finish meant the London apartment could now accommodate a formal dining area, a kitchen and a generous lounge area for hosting.

 Read about the redesign Black & Milk’s work here.